_ [Contents]

 Copyright © 2007 jsd

-Let’s discuss the function definition in figure 1.
+Let’s discuss the function definition in example 1.
 This is a real-world example.
 It is not contrived; this is some code I found “in the wild”.

 This is pretty bad code.
 As it stands, the code is unreviewable and well-nigh undebuggable, because there is no way of telling what it is intended to do.